-Following Flatner et al. (2010), in this note I revisit the BEER2 model framework and present the current state of the BEER models for the Norwegian effective exchange rate which are currently in use at Norges Bank.
+Following Flatner et al. (2010), in this note I revisit the BEER model framework and present the current state of the BEER models for the Norwegian effective exchange rate which are currently in use at Norges Bank.
 These BEER models are used as simple crosschecks for the developments in the I-44 based on historical co-movements between the Norwegian krone and other economic variables.
 The purpose of these models is to get an indication of whether the I-44 has evolved in line with what fundamental drivers would suggest, based on historical relationships.
 I introduce two versions of the medium-term BEER model, one estimated using real variables and one version using nominal variables.
 Moreover, as an extension to Flatner et al. (2010), 10 year interest rate differentials are included to encompass the effect of unconventional monetary policy among foreign central banks.
 In addition, I include the basic balance as an explanatory variable for the I-44.
-The basic balance, which is an approximation of Mainland Norway's current account, is included as a variable for gauging the actual currency transactions stemming from households and businesses.
-Finally, I also introduce an updated version of the short-term BEER model, where a variable for the Norwegian specific foreign exchange volatility is included, in addition to 10 year interest rate differentials.
+The basic balance, which is an approximation of Mainland Norway's current account, is included as a variable for gauging the actual currency transactions stemming from

-1 The views expressed are those of the author and do not necessarily reflect those of Norges Bank.
+&lt;sup>1 The views expressed are those of the author and do not necessarily reflect those of Norges Bank.
 I would like to thank Q. Farooq Akram, Tom Bernhardsen, Leif Brubakk, Saskia ter Ellen, Alexander Flatner, Arne Kloster, Kathrine Lund and Hong Xu for fruitful discussions and comments.
-2 Behavioural Equilibrium Exchange Rate models, see MacDonald (2007) for a review of the BEER model framework.
+Behavioural Equilibrium Exchange Rate models, see MacDonald (2007) for a review of the BEER model framework.